 Thiago Fernandes was born on 1983 in the city of Niteroi, State of Rio de Janeiro, Brazil.
-As a small child, he wanted to be a doctor, but when jiu jitsu appeared in his life at the age of 8, his focus shifted totally to the gentle art. when he was 9, and with only 8 months of training, Thiago Fernandes competed in his first tournament, submitting two of his 3 opponents, and by the time he was 10, Fernandes won his first national title.
+As a small child, he wanted to be a doctor, but when jiu jitsu appeared in his life at 8 years of age, his focus shifted totally to the gentle art. when he was 9, and with only 8 months of training, Thiago Fernandes competed in his first tournament, submitting two of his 3 opponents, and by the time he was 10, Fernandes won his first national title.

-His first 5 years were spent at the Oriênte academy, a great gym that has produced high end talent such as: Ramon Lemos, Gilbert “Durinho”, Welton Ribeiro (Thales Leites’ coach), Kleber Luciano and many others.
-At the age of 14, Thiago decided to start training at an even bigger team and for that purpose he sought out Nova União of Rio de Janeiro, an academy with strong ties to the Oriente staff.
-It was after this big step forward that Thiago Fernandes truly flourished and started winning everything in the jiu jitsu calendar.
+His first 5 years were spent at the Academia Oriênte, a great gym that has produced high end talent such as Ramon Lemos, Gilbert “Durinho”, Rafael Barros, Welton Ribeiro (Thales Leites’ coach), Kleber Luciano and many others.
+At the age of 14, Thiago and his best friend and training partner Rafael “Fofitio” Barros decided to start training at a bigger team with more adult competition focus, as Oriente was more specialized in children’s training.
+For that purpose they sought out Nova União of Rio de Janeiro, the bond between NU, Thiago and Rafael became a bridge that would promote a great relationship between Oriente and NU.
+It was with the help of the Nova Uniao coaching staff that Thiago Fernandes jiu jitsu truly flourished.